microbiomedata/context-collaboration/CONTRIBUTING.md

-# Contributing to context-collaboration
+# Contributing to the context-collaboration schema

+## Scope:

-_This document provides guidance for contributing to the context-collaboration schema._
+This document provides guidelines for contributing to the development of the context_collaboration.yaml schema, which underpins our subset mapping process.
+The schema is designed to constrain acceptable values in

-It's even more valuable to contribute to the data in this repository, namely mappings of classes from ontologies (like EnvO) to MIxS environmental context questions (like env_local_scale), in combination with MIxS environmental extensions (like BuiltEnvironment)

-Documentation for that is provided in ADDING_MAPPINGS.md
+cumulative_attributed_subset_mapping_including_invalids.tsv.
+Here, you'll find how to contribute to the schema's development to support mapping needs and enhance data integration.
+For instructions specific to adding or updating mapping data itself, refer to the ADDING_MAPPINGS.md file.

 :+1: First of all: Thank you for taking the time to contribute!